VTubing-on-Linux/linux-vtubing-guide/src/en/docs/linux/nix.md

 Check the manpage `nixos-rebuild(8)` for more.
 ::::

+## Garbage collection

-Saving previous generations will waste space in the nix store with older packages and libraries, so you need to run the garbage collector from time to time
+In order to delete previous generations and free some space in the nix store, you need to run the garbage collector from time to time.

 ```sh
 # the -d flag means "Delete all old generations of profiles."